ghuntley/workshops/nixos-workshop/modules/01-introduction-to-nixos/README.md

 ## ⏭️ What's next

-In [the next module][next-module] you'll install NixOS either on computer as it's primary operating system or in a virtual machine on your computer.
+In [the next module][next-module] you'll install NixOS either on a computer as it's primary operating system or in a virtual machine on your computer.
 Each module from here onwards you'll learn about NixOS concepts and how to manage NixOS.

 <!-- in-line links -->
 [fhs-standard]: https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard